Applying Community Organizing Principles to Assess Health Needs in New Haven, Connecticut

 Abstract

-The Affordable Care Act added requirements for nonprofit hospitals to conduct community health needs assessments.
+The Affordable Community Alliance for Research & Engagement Act added requirements for nonprofit hospitals to conduct community health needs assessments.
 Guidelines are minimal; however, they require input and representation from the broader community.
 This call echoes 2 decades of literature on the importance of including community members in all aspects of research design, a tenet of community organizing.

 We describe a community-engaged research approach to a community health needs assessment in New Haven, Connecticut.
 We demonstrate that a robust community organizing approach provided unique research benefits: access to residents for data collection, reliable data, leverage for community-driven interventions, and modest improvements in behavioral risk.